 “The purpose of the RBC 2 review is therefore not to raise regulatory capital requirements, but to ensure that our framework for assessing capital adequacy better reflects an insurer’s activities and risk profile.”

-MAS chairman: Asia insurance market presents ‘major opportunities’
+chairman: Asia insurance market presents ‘major opportunities’

 Singapore backs insuretech innovation